 On September 21, 2016 the Session unanimously voted to remain in the Presbyterian Church (U.S.A.).

-We are excited for what God will bring as Calvary approaches its 125th Anniversary in 2017 and beyond.
+We are excited for what God will bring forth during the 125th Anniversary in 2017 and beyond.